About the Anishinaabe Mino’Ayaawin

 Improve Health Outcomes:

-• Understanding the cultural context of First Nations, Métis and Inuit Peoples builds trust and fosters meaningful connections, enabling more effective care and improved health outcomes.
+• Understanding the cultural context of First Nations, Inuit and Métis Peoples builds trust and fosters meaningful connections, enabling more effective care and improved health outcomes.

 Build Stronger Patient Relationships: